Kong: King of the Apes

-Kong: King of the Apes is an animated series that is produced by 41 Entertainment LLC, Arad Animation, and animated by OLM, Digital and Sprite Animation Studios.
+Kong: King of the Apes is an animated television series that is produced by 41 Entertainment LLC, Arad Animation, and animated by OLM Digital and Sprite Animation Studios.
 It is the third animated series in the King Kong franchise.
 The series was released to Netflix on April 15, 2016.
 The second season premiered on May 4, 2018, and was the final season of the show to be produced.